openrewrite/rewrite-docs/docs/recipes/sql/formatsql.md

 | `Integer` | maxColumnLength | *Optional*.
 Defaults to 50. | `100` |
 | `Boolean` | uppercase | *Optional*.
 Defaults to false (not safe to use when SQL dialect has case-sensitive identifiers). | `true` |

+## License

+This recipe is available under the [Moderne Proprietary License](https://docs.moderne.io/licensing/overview/).

 ## Usage

 This recipe has no required configuration options.
-It can be activated by adding a dependency on `org.openrewrite.recipe:rewrite-sql` in your build file or by running a shell command (in which case no build changes are needed):
+Moderne users can run it via the Moderne CLI:
 <Tabs groupId="projectType">